 S3 charges you based on the amount of data you store and the amount of data you transfer out of the service.

 By compressing your data before you send it to S3, you can reduce the amount of storage and data transfer charges you pay.
-Your best bet is to use fast compression such as LZ4 to improve performance while reducing storage requirements and costs.
+Your best bet is to use fast compression such as LZ4 to improve performance while reducing storage requirements and AWS S3 storage costs.